Post Sentence Services – Designation and RDAP

 Additionally, an inmate will certainly want to take advantage of available educational or vocational programs that are not offered at every BOP facility.
 Each type of prison and each different prison quite often do not offer the same level of educational, vocational and recreational programs.
 Certain BOP facilities offer UNICOR jobs, which may provide an inmate with valuable vocational training: and substantially higher subsistence allowance.
 At NPSC, we thoroughly evaluate our client’s background, goals and objectives and make a recommendation for the most appropriate facility designation.
 We then aggressively advocate that recommendation with the BOP so as to ensure that all consideration is given to the most appropriate facility based on all of the relevant circumstances.

 We keep up-to-date information on all BOP facilities, programs, security designations and changes so as to provide you with the most timely and relevant information.
-We trust that our Facility Designation Services can substantially assist you in being designated to the most appropriate facility.
+We trust that our Facility Designation Services can substantially assist a federal offender in being designated to the most appropriate facility.

 We offer assistance with the following